MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

 - `Warnings` :  a module suppresses repeated warnings from the same source to cut down on the annoyance of seeing the same message over and over.

-There are 6 movie database in this project:
+There are 6 movie databases in this project:

 1. bom.movie_gross.csv.gz